 Partners can freely define their profit-sharing ratios, management rights, and responsibilities in the LLP agreement. - Global Recognition

-LLPs are recognized internationally, which is useful for cross-border transactions and partnerships.
+LLPs are recognised internationally, which is useful for cross-border transactions and partnerships.

 Step-by-Step Guide to Incorporate LLP in Singapore